Robert Staughton Lynd: Early life and education

 to Staughton and Cornelia Day Lynd.
 Robert Lynd received a Bachelor of Arts degree from Princeton University 1914.
 In the years 1919, 1920, 1921, and 1933 he attended classes at the New School for Social Research.
-From September 1920 to 1923 Lynd attended the Union Theological Seminary in New York City, where he received a Bachelor of Divinity degree in 1923.
-Lynd received a Ph.D. in sociology from Columbia University in 1931 using an abridged version of Middletown as his dissertation.
+From September 1920 to 1923 Lynd attended the Union Theological Seminary in New York City, where he was a student of Harry Emerson Fosdick, graduating with a Bachelor of Divinity degree in 1923.
+He also took a course at Columbia University with John Dewey, who influenced him with his ideas of collective experience and social learning.
+Lynd received a Ph.D. in sociology from Columbia in 1931 using an abridged version of Middletown as his dissertation.

 Marriage and family

 Robert Lynd met Helen Merrell while hiking Mount Washington in New Hampshire.
 They married in 1921.
 Helen Lynd died on January 30, 1982.

 The Lynds had two children, a son, Staughton Lynd, who became a lawyer, historian, and social justice activist, and a daughter, Andrea Merrell (Lynd) Nold.

 Career

 Early years

 In 1914 Lynd began working as an assistant editor at Publishers Weekly in New York City, before leaving in 1918 to serve in the U.S. Army Field Artillery during World War I. After the war Lynd was an advertising and publicity manager at Charles Scribner's Sons for about a year, then began work in 1920 as an assistant publisher for B. W. Huebsch, Inc. and joined the staff of the Freeman.

 In 1921 Lynd was a divinity student at Union Theological Seminary, and for a summer he work as a church missionary in Elk Basin, Wyoming, the site of several oil camps.
 Afterwards Lynd wrote "Done in Oil," an exposé critical of the conditions in the camps.
 The essay and his community work brought Lynd to the attention of the Rockefeller family.
 (John D. Rockefeller Jr. tried unsuccessfully to block publication of the essay, but held no grudge against Lynd for writing it.)
 In 1923 Rockefeller agreed to let the Institute of Social and Religious Research hire Lynd as a director for its Small City Study.
 Lynd served as the director of the institute's study, which Rockefeller funded, from 1923 to 1926.
 Lynd's wife, Helen, joined the project that became better known as the Middletown studies as a coinvestigator.